censusdis/censusdis-tutorial-2024/README.md

 - In step 3, we will be using Option 2.
 The repository URL to clone is https://github.com/censusdis/censusdis-tutorial-2024.git

-- Once you have cloned the repository, click through in the Jupyter left-nav to `/censusdis-tutorial-2024/Lessons/Lesson 0 Introduction.ipynb` and run all the cells.
+- Once you have cloned the repository, click through in the Jupyter left-nav to `/censusdis-tutorial-2024/Lessons/Lesson 0 Introduction.ipynb`

+- Follow the instructions in Lesson 0 under the heading "Already have a SciPy 24 Nebari account?"

 - If you are asked to choose a kernel.
 Choose `us-census-data-tutorial`.